How can I access UCI’s licensed electronic resources (databases, eBooks, journals, and periodicals)?

 Where else can I find resources for my research?

-You may be pleasantly surprised by the resources available (remotely online) through your local public library!
+You may be pleasantly surprised by the resources available (online too) through your local public library!
 Cardholders at public libraries can also use Inter Library Loan to borrow much of the content owned by other libraries too.
-And there’s often free parking!
+Many public libraries let you sign up for a library card for free or a very low cost through their website.
+And if you visit them in-person, there’s often free parking!

 Can I check out UCI’s print books?

 Library cards from the UCI Libraries do not grant any remote access privileges.

 I am a researcher (i.e. current student or employee) at another institution.
 Can I register for remote access to UCI’s licensed electronic resources?